cWalters2/west-house-front-end/README.md

   * <a href="https://gist.github.com/357981/" target="_blank">Comma-first variable and property declaration</a> (JavaScript coding style used in this project)
   * <a href="http://pkp.sfu.ca/wiki/index.php/JavaScript_coding_conventions" target="_blank">Some JavaScript coding conventions</a>
 * <a href="https://github.com/polarmobile/coffeescript-style-guide#coffeescript-style-guide" target="_blank">CoffeeScript style guide</a>
 * <a href="http://daringfireball.net/projects/markdown/" target="_blank">Markdown</a>.
 Someone wrote a <a href="http://www.simplecode.me/2011/12/11/getting-started-with-markdown/" target="_blank">tutorial</a> to help you get started.
-But original author's website contains all the details of the Markdown language.
+There's also a live <a href="http://dillinger.io/" target="_blank">Markdown editor</a>.
+You can use that to practice using the language.
+But the original author's website has all the low-level details.

 ### Check List